 Micah tells the people that God wants not sacrifices but acts of virtue-humility, justice and charity-actions which prove man's faithfulness.
-Such worship alone is what pleases God: "He has told you, O man, what is good, and what the Lord requires of you: only to do the right, to love goodness, and to walk humbly with your God" (6:8).
+Only such worship that stems from the virtues will render Israel's sacrifices pleasing to God (Amos 5:24-25).
+This is what pleases God: "He has told you, O man, what is good, and what the Lord requires of you: only to do the right, to love goodness, and to walk humbly with your God" (6:8).

 Finally, Micah's message is that God's promises to Abraham will come true (7:20); that from this purified "remnant" of the people will be born in Bethlehem the Savior (5:1).
-In fact, this will be Israel's final triumph, Micah proclaims, when the Messiah comes to deliver the people: "Then shall every man sit under his vine and under his fig tree, with none to make them afraid; for the mouth of the Lord of Hosts has spoken.
+This will be Israel's final triumph, Micah proclaims, when the Messiah comes to deliver the people: "Then shall every man sit under his vine and under his fig tree, with none to make them afraid; for the mouth of the Lord of Hosts has spoken.
 Though all the peoples walk each one in the name of his god, we shall walk in the name of God, our God, for ever and ever" (4:4-5).

+Nahum

-Nahum (711 B.C.)
+(711 B.C.)